datu925/electric-machines/backend/README.md

 Appliance data are stored as json files as there is not a significant amount of data.
 When data storage with the filesystem become the bottleneck of backend service, an alternative solution is to create a Postgres database with tables maps to each of the appliances the (schema)[schema] provided and deploy the database onto

 ## Application Installation
-The backend API service replies upon the Vercel platform for deployment.
-Refer to the (official site)[https://vercel.com/] regarding on account creation and project management.
-To deploy current branch onto Vercel development, run `vercel`.
-Once you are happy with the result of the dev deployment, run `vercel --prod`
+The backend API service is deployed onto the Vercel platform.
+Refer to the [official documentation](https://vercel.com/) regarding account creation and project management.
+To deploy the current branch onto vercel for testing and development purpose, run `vercel`.
+Once the result is satisfactory, deploy to production environment by running `vercel --prod`

 ## Authentication and Authorization
-Due to no involvement of sensitive or personal data, authentication and authorization is not required and therefore not implemented as part of this project.

-Rewiring America can add a API key authentication with relatively ease if necessary.
+Due to no inclusion of sensitive or personal data, authentication and authorization are not required, therefore they were not implemented at this stage in time.
+Rewiring America can add an API key authentication layer on top of this backend service with relative ease if necessary.

 ## Database Backup
-The appliance data for the backend API service are currently stored inside the [data](data) directory.
-GitHub is actively being utilised for data versioning control as well as the backup.
-Due to all data being publicly available, there are no privacy or other regulatory concerns on storing the data directly on GitHub
+All appliance data for the backend API service are stored inside the [data](data) directory.
+GitHub is actively being utilised for data versioning as well as backup copies.
+Furthermore, there are no privacy or other regulatory concerns about storing the data directly on GitHub due to all data being publicly available.

 ## Environment Variables
 Not applicable.